luisfebusta/FixFileHistory/README.txt

 	Windows Task Manager (CTRL + ALT + DELETE) can be used to monitor progress.
 Look for the java process, you will see a high Disk usage reported for this process, which means the utility is doing it's job

 NOTES:

+	***All the copied files will have their read-only and archive attributes removed regardless of their settings prior to backing them up***
 	If for some reason the Disk % usage drops to 0% or the actions displayed with the -v flag are taking long to update, hit enter a few times on the command prompt window (That worked for me)

 	Lastly, it is recommended that power options are changed so that the computer doesn't go to sleep as the restore operations might take some time.